bitrise-io/devcenter/_articles/en/contributors/create-your-own-step.md

 {% include message_box.html type="info" title="The Step plugin" content="Run `bitrise :step` in a command line interface to check its commands."%}

 Creating the basic structure of the Step is simple.
 We'll go over the concepts involved in the process in more detail later; for now, just go through the process to create the Step.
-At the end of this process, you will have a `step.yml` file, a `README.md` file and either a `main.go` or a `main.sh` file in the repository.
+At the end of this process, you will have a `step.yml` file, a `README.md` file and either a `main.go` or a `step.sh` file in the repository.

 {% include message_box.html type="important" title="Before you start" content="During the Step creation process, you will be prompted to set a number of options.
 Note that you can change any of these before submitting your Step to Bitrise for review: the data will be included in the generated `step.yml` file that you can edit at your leisure later.
 During the initial Step creation process, you can use placeholders if you want to."%}